-Parish councils act as sounding boards for local opinion, though the range of services and amenities provided varies enormously.
-They often work with local voluntary organisations and other tiers of local government and have an important role in providing and improving very local services and amenities.
+Parish councils act as sounding boards for local opinion, though the range of services and amenities provided varies enormously between Parish Councils.
+They often work with local voluntary organisations, other tiers of local government and other agencies.
 Other authorities may, and in the case of planning must, consult the parish who are the layer of government closest to the electors and represent their local interests.
-The most immediate concerns of the council are to provide a safe and pleasant local environment and promote community identity.
+The most immediate concerns of the council are to provide a safe, welcoming local environment and promote community identity.

 The Parish Clerk